memgraph/docs/lab/style-script/reference-guide.md

 Like in CSS, directives defined later override properties of the previous directives.

-Graph Style Script currently has two directives: `@NodeStyle`, for defining the visual style of graph nodes, and `@EdgeStyle` for defining the visual style of graph relationships.
+Graph Style Script currently has four directives:

+* `@NodeStyle` - for defining the visual style of graph nodes.
+* `@EdgeStyle` - for defining the visual style of graph relationships.
+* `@GraphStyle.Default` - for defining the general graph style properties.
+* `@GraphStyle.Map` - for defining the graph style properties when map is in the background.

 An example of a directive is `@NodeStyle` directive which can be used to specify style properties of a graph node.